 RCM staff will take the following enhanced cleaning and disinfecting measures:

-- Your group leader will be given disinfectant and instructions so you can do additional cleanings of high touch surfaces within your group’s facility.
+• We will provide your group leader with disinfectant and instructions so you can do additional cleanings of high touch surfaces within your group’s facility as desired.

 RCM Building Capacities

 Facility capacities have returned to normal building capacities for a single housing facility used by only one group.